The Misfit’s Guide to Content Writing

 Content SEO.

-Not anymore.
-That stuff won’t wash.
+These days, that stuff won’t wash.

 Remember, UX reigns supreme.